yeab14/yeab14/README.md

 <h1 align="center">Hi 👋, I'm Yeabsira Dereje</h1>
 <h3 align="center">I'm a certified Software Developer at Kegebrew Technology Solution, skilled in creating dynamic frontends with React and Next.js, and powerful backends using Nest.js, FastAPI, and GraphQL.
-A distinction graduate from Unity University (CGPA 3.77), I'm driven by a passion for innovation and a commitment to delivering exceptional results.</h3>
+A great distinction graduate from Unity University (CGPA 3.77), I'm driven by a passion for innovation and a commitment to delivering exceptional results.</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=yeab14" alt="yeab14" /></a> </p>